ARM-software/arm-trusted-firmware/docs/about/features.rst

 -  Refinements to Position Independent Executable (PIE) support.

--  Continued support for the PSA FF-A v1.0 (formally known as SPCI) specification, to enable the use of secure partition management in the secure world.
+-  Continued support for the FF-A v1.0 (formally known as SPCI) specification, to enable the use of secure partition management in the secure world.

 -  Documentation enhancements.